Water Quality and Monitoring

 The water supply to the District originates mainly from artesian springs and deep bores.
 Council provides four urban and two rural water supply services with a combined reticulation length of 223.28km.

 The provision of potable water is provided to all urban centres and other selected groups of lifestyle properties.
-This service falls under the social branch of the four wellbeing's and is considered a core Council activity.
-Tokoroa's water is treated with chlorine, fluoride and ultraviolet.
-Putaruru Waihou supply is treated with ultraviolet, Putaruru Glenshea supply is treated with chlorine.
-Tirau supply is treated with chlorine and ultraviolet.
-Arapuni and Lichfield supply are treated with chlorine.
+This service is considered a core Council activity.

-Watermark (a section of council) operates and maintains the District's water schemes and responds on a 24- hour basis to unplanned events.
+The Water Supply team operates and maintains the District's water schemes and responds on a 24-hour basis to unplanned events.

-Watermark has a broad spectrum of competent and skilled staff capable of undertaking a number of core functions.
-These include delivery of potable household water, water treatment, waste water, laboratory work, an after hours service, remote monitoring and control and other areas such as light engineering, small motor repairs and swimming pool maintenance.
+The team has a broad spectrum of competent and skilled staff capable of undertaking a number of core functions.
+These include delivery of potable household water, water treatment, laboratory work, remote monitoring and control and other areas such as light engineering, small motor repairs and swimming pool maintenance.